sangstar/sangstar.github.io/docs/_posts/2023-06-03-bayes-logistic.markdown

 $$c_{NB} = \underset{c \in C}{\text{argmax}} \ P(c) \ \underset{i}{\sum} P(w_i \vert c)$$

 We've now turned out classifier into argmaxxing a sum of linear sum of features.
 Keep that in mind for later.
-I'm not going to get too much into how naive Bayes is trained, but it uses maximum likelihood estimate to calculate $$P(w_i \vert c)$$.
+I'm not going to get into how naive Bayes is trained, but it uses maximum likelihood estimate to calculate $$P(w_i \vert c)$$.

 Naive Bayes's assumption is generally a rather poor one, but it tends to do better than one might think given its "naivety".
-Since it works in maximum likelihood estimation it scales wonderfully, handling both small and large training datasets well, and excels in higher dimensional data due to training in linear time and can ignore feature dependencies irrelevant to the classification tasks (as it ignores all of them).
+Since it works using maximum likelihood estimation it scales wonderfully, handling both small and large training datasets well, and excels in higher dimensional data due to training in linear time and can ignore feature dependencies irrelevant to the classification tasks (as it ignores all of them).
 It also does surprisingly well in NLP because text data because even though it disregards dependencies between words, often just the occurences of words in a document is enough information to make decent predictions.

+## Linear regression